vLabayen/NestedJsonParser/README.md

 # NestedJsonParser
 2 classes that allow to cast a json to any provided generic type.
 The parser and the reader are not Unity dependent while the tests are.
 The parser is implemented using reflection.
-Both are recusive aproaches
+Both are recusive approaches.

 To import it, just download JsonReader & JsonParser to your proyect folder
 Usage example in Test and TestObjects class.